Starting My 1-Week Sweater Challenge

 Yes, I live in Southern California and it IS warm in winter, but my area gets to the 40’s overnight these days and mornings are chilly to this sun-loving gal.

-Today I didn’t even need to reach for a second layer; I was really comfortable in my one sweater.
+Today I didn’t even need to reach for a second layer; I was really comfortable in my everyday yak wool sweater.
 I see why yaks can live up in the tundra!

 Breathable Eco-Friendly Sweater